Gitanjali2809/Gitanjali2809/README.md

 ## 🌟 What's Next?

 - Building practical projects to apply what I’ve learned.
-- Exploring advanced web development frameworks and tools.
 - Preparing for internships and SDE opportunities.

 ---